Come to think of it I’m a pretty unconventional bride. Well, more like one part of an unconventional couple.

 - Engagement ring and wedding bands: No need for fancy, expensive bling.
 Diamond simulants?
 22k old fashioned gold bands? #YAAASS

 - The Proposal: No big public proposal.
 Just being at home with a box of chicken nuggets is my jam.

 - Wedding Venue: Said no to expensive hotel venues and classy restaurants.
 Said yes to a cosy restaurant-bar that a friend of mine manages.

 I’ve decided to keep things close to heart and simple.
 No big fanfare or taking the budget a bit too far.
 What matters to me is that I celebrate the day in comfort.

-Related: Read about the ingenious chicken nugget proposal and The F Man’s Made-to-Measure Suit
+Related: Read about the ingenious chicken nugget proposal and how we chose our ROM wedding venue.

 Off-the-rack Wedding Gown Rental?

 It was no different when it came to finding my wedding gown, even though I went through the usual drill.